Creating a Career Development Plan: Tips and Strategies

 Implement Your Plan

-Invest time in oneself completely each week.
-Devote at minimum a couple of hours weekly in focusing on personal growth goals.
-This could involve attending classes or discussion groups surrounding your area of employment or actively trying new methods of working regularly.
+Spend time on yourself each week.
+At a minimum, you should dedicate a couple of hours per week on the personal growth goals outlined – this may involve taking classes or discussion groups surrounding your area of work, or experimenting with new methods of working regularly.

 | Benefits of Creating a Career Development Plan |